Keyboard shortcuts

 Multiplicity

-A core concept of µcad is called Argument Multiplicity which replace loops like they are known from other languages.
+A core concept of µcad is called Argument Multiplicity which replaces loops known from imperative languages.

 The following example will produce 4 rectangles at different positions: